Self paced online courses

 IARC (International Accreditation & Recognition Council)

 At Careerline we find that many of the subjects we offer simply do not fit with any government quality scheme.
 We therefore provide them as professional development and personal interest courses.
-Our IARC accreditation is assurance for our students of our quality and standing.
+Our IARC recognition is assurance for our students of our quality and standing.

 IICT (International Institute for Complementary Therapists)

-The IICT has given Careeline approval as a training provider for a range of complementary therapy courses including all counselling courses, life coaching, and natural animal health care.
+The IICT has given Careeline approval as a training provider for a range of complementary therapy courses including all counselling courses, life coaching, some nutrition and natural animal health care.
 The benefit to our students is they may join the IICT and take advantage of their professional indemnity insurance options.